Ashwin117/TicTacToe/README.md

 ###Getting Started###

 Here are the two commands to start this game after cloning this repo.
-Please use node 4 as this uses ES6!
+I recommend using node 4 as the repo is littered with ES6.

 ```
 	> npm install